SummaryRead the full fact sheet

-Managing your weight within a healthy range can reduce your risk of health conditions.
-Obesity is associated with health problems such as type 2 diabetes, heart disease and certain cancers.
+Managing your weight within a healthy range can reduce your risk of developing health conditions.
+Obesity is associated with conditions such as type 2 diabetes, heart disease and certain cancers.

-Weight management services are offered by accredited practising dietitians, GPs, commercial weight loss programs, meal replacement programs (very low-calorie diets) and kilojoule-controlled meal programs.
+Weight management services are offered by accredited practising dietitians, GPs, commercial weight loss programs, meal replacement programs (very low energy diets) and kilojoule-controlled meal programs.

-If you are looking to lose weight, choose your weight management service with care.
+If you are aiming to lose weight, choose your weight management service with care.
 Some commercial weight loss programs offer safe weight management and lifestyle suggestions to their clients.
-Others may rely on unproven or unhealthy methods of weight control.
+Others may rely on unproven or unhealthy methods.

 For information about gaining weight, visit Better Health Channel’s weight and muscle gain fact sheet.